rossi-diego/commodity-backtester/README.md

 This project provides an interactive environment for backtesting trading strategies focused on commodities.
 Users can test historical performance using customizable parameters, review detailed metrics, and visualize trade signals on charts.

-> 💡 While the initial implementation supports spread-based strategies, the architecture is designed to accommodate various other trading models in the future.
+> 💡 While the initial implementation supports ratio-based strategies, the architecture is designed to accommodate various other trading models in the future.

 ---

 ## 🔍 Features

 - Interactive backtest tool for commodity trading strategies
-- Modular and extensible design to support multiple strategies (e.g. Spread, Mean Reversion, Momentum)
+- Modular and extensible design to support multiple strategies (e.g. ratio, Mean Reversion, Momentum)
 - Clean, responsive interface built with **Streamlit**
 - Historical trade metrics: Realized PnL, Drawdown, Sharpe Ratio, Win Rate
 - Interactive trade signal charts with buy/sell markers
-- Descriptive statistics of selected commodity prices and spreads
+- Descriptive statistics of selected commodity prices and ratios

 ---